umd-fire-coml/2020-Image-Super-Resolution/datasets.md

 # Datasets
 ## How to Download All Required Data
-1. Run 'python datadownloader.py' to download all required data, or follow the directions in DOWNLOAD REQUIRED DATASETS to manually assemble the required data.
+1. Run 'python datadownloader.py' to download all required data, or follow the directions in Manually Download Data to manually assemble the required data.

 2. Optional step: run 'python datachecker.py' to verify correct file structure.
 This is performed automatically by datadownloader.py.